Thank you for considering School of the Madeleine for your child’s education

-A full Madeleine class contains 36 students, and there is one class per grade.
+Madeleine class range from 25-36 students, and there is one class per grade.
 Larger class sizes allow Catholic schools like the Madeleine to offer a wide range of activities and resources at a more affordable tuition rate.
 With partner-teachers in grades K-5, the student-to-teacher ratio is 18-1 throughout most of the day.
 Classes are frequently split into smaller groups to support learning.
 Our school environment is focused and engaging, with a high degree of personal interaction between teachers and students.

 How is safety handled on campus?

 Making the school a safe and secure environment for our children is one of the main priorities of the staff and faculty.
 In fact, the parents of the school rate safety as one of the aspects they most appreciate about the school.
 The Parent Handbook outlines a number of safety guidelines that the school implements: visitors and parents must enter through the main entrance and sign in and students are never left unattended in classrooms or on the school yard.
 The pick-up and drop-off via the parking lot is carefully monitored by teachers and safety coordinators.
 The playground and after-care activities also undergo specific guidelines.
 Above and beyond the issue of safety, students are encouraged to be respectful of one another and to handle conflicts verbally or with the help of teachers.

 There are four security cameras, one at each access point and one overseeing the parking lot/playground.

 During the school day all gates are locked and secure and the only access point is from the front of the school and entrance is monitored by surveillance and electronic door opener.
 Each visitor signs it at the desk.